Chun0119/Short-sighted-Kitten/README.md

 ## Model Training

 The models are trained in Google Colab using GPUs.
-Details can be found in the `notebooks` folder.
+Relevant notebooks are located in the `notebooks` folder:

+- `server.ipynb` describes the procedures to set up the web application on Google Colab.